NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 ### Protocol Subscript Declaration

 Protocols declare that conforming types must implement a subscript by including a protocol subscript declaration in the body of the protocol declaration.
-Protocol property declarations have a special form of a subscript declaration:
+Protocol subscript declarations have a special form of a subscript declaration:

   1.     subscript (_parameters_) -> _return type_ { get set }